Mnuchin: Virus aid package soon, $1,200 checks by August

 The administration officials said the overall package remained at $1 trillion, apparently on par with Senate Majority Leader Mitch McConnell’s original draft.

+Democrats had warned time was running out, saying Republicans were in disarray.

+The jobless benefit officially expires July 31, but due to the way states process unemployment payments, the cutoff was effectively Saturday.
+Other aid, including a federal eviction moratorium on millions of rental units, also expires at month’s end.

-That strategy enabled McConnell, who did not have full support from his GOP majority, to avoid having to force a vote and endure a failed outcome.
+The GOP plan was not expected to come to a vote but serve as a counter-offer to Democrats.
+That strategy enabled McConnell, who did not have full support from his GOP majority, to avoid having to endure a failed outcome.
 But it also gave Democrats some leverage in insisting on their priorities as part of any final deal.

-The path ahead remained uncertain, but both sides were scrambling to reach a deal by the end of the month.
+The path ahead remained uncertain, but both sides were scrambling to reach a deal.

+McConnell, who spent time over the weekend in his home state of the Kentucky, said Friday he hoped a package could be agreed on “in the next few weeks.”